AMA-Alyssa/CodingChallanges/README.md

 ---
 # What I plan on adding:

      -A warning that the user should consult with their doctor before using this App, other legal terms, etc.
-- A timer on the home page
+     -A timer on the home page
      -A daily random word that inspires users with the definition and synonyms.
 The daily word will render on the home page and will include exercises for each  letter.
      -On the exercise page, the user can search for each exercise.
 It will include detail instructions and images or video of the exercise being performed.
      -How To Page: This page will explain how the user can make these exercises work for them.
 It will include how to increase or decrease the difficulty levels.
      -User Profile page: It will have the user's stats on how many times they complete a workout and their exercise streak.

 ---